 - Be reasonable.
 Match your expectations to the reality of the older adult’s current stage of the disease.
 If she or he is experiencing hallucinations, aggressive behavior, wandering, and extreme confusion, it is perhaps advisable to keep the senior loved one at home.

-Anthem Home Care, providers of top-rated memory care in Corpus Christi and the surrounding areas, is happy to provide a highly skilled professional respite caregiver to help you to travel while your senior loved one remains safe at home, or even provide accompaniment for the senior so you can enjoy some time away while knowing his or her needs will be fully met away from home.
+Anthem Home Care, a provider of top-rated dementia care in Portland and the surrounding areas, is happy to provide a highly skilled professional respite caregiver to help you to travel while your senior loved one remains safe at home, or even provide accompaniment for the senior so you can enjoy some time away while knowing his or her needs will be fully met away from home.